felix-cormier/pyOTR/README.md

 ### Light propagation

 Once light has been generated, X (positions), V (direction) and general settings are passed to _pyOTR_ in _OTR/pyOTR.py_.
 This propagates the photons through the rest of the optical system, as defined in _OTR/Geometry.py_.
 Settings for the additional components, defined in _OTR/Modules/Config.py_ are added to the _generator_options_ class object through the _options_for_propagation_ function (called in _pyOTR).
 This ensures your changes to _OTR/Modules/Config.py_ are included in the _generator_options_ being used in the code.
 Typically, propagation will end in an image file.
+The imagePlane class stays in local coordinates after passing through it, as it is typically the last component.

+### Diagnostic images

+In the _generatorConfig_ class there is a _diagnosticImage_ function which is called for every component.
+This will make images of the photons at every component.
+This should work with both parallel and not parallel photon generation.
+It will save them in the _output\_path_ folder.
+They should also be separated into transmitted and reflected photons for each surface, but this doesn't quite work.
+Coordinates have been hard-coded, but not all are correct.
+If you add a new component, you will have to add some definitions, see _Config.py_ for examples.